 Where to try it: Everywhere—you’ll find it on most San Sebastian pintxos spreads

 La Gilda is the pintxo to have in San Sebastian.
 This flavor bomb is a unique combination of three simple ingredients present throughout Basque cuisine—an anchovy, an olive, and a spicy guindilla pepper.

 Eaten in one large bite, the Gilda packs a punch.
 This traditional snack is said to have gotten its name from Rita Hayworth’s character in the movie Gilda in which she is both spicy and salty.
 It’s fair to say that the namesake food is both of those.

-The Gilda pintxo is enormously popular around San Sebastian.
+The Gilda pintxo is enormously popular.
 I can’t say it was my favorite, but Lance enjoyed it, and it’s a must try as part of any San Sebastian pintxos crawl.

 Where to try it: Everywhere—it’s a San Sebastian signature

 A Spanish tortilla is not the flour or corn component of a taco that we might typically imagine.
 In Spanish, a tortilla is a Spanish omelette, and it’s a staple in many areas of the country.
 We love it and have eaten is numerous times on every trip to Spain.